Hobby, Toy and Game Stores NAICS 459120

 - The industry is concentrated at the top and fragmented at the bottom; the top 50 companies account for 86% of industry revenue.

-- Large firms include Tru Kids (new parent of Toys ‘R’ Us), Gamestop, Michaels, Hobby Lobby, and Jo-Ann Stores.
+- Large firms include Toys ‘R’ Us (owned by WHP Global), Gamestop, Michaels, and Hobby Lobby.
 Large chains may have locations outside of the US.

 Industry Forecast